-Below our Las Vegas immigration attorneys answer frequently-asked-questions about crimes that can get immigrants and aliens deported in Nevada.
-Click on a topic to go to that section:
+Below our Las Vegas criminal and immigration attorneys answer frequently-asked-questions about crimes that can get immigrants and aliens deported in Nevada.

 - 1. What are aggravated felonies in Nevada?

 - 2. Will I get deported for an aggravated felony?

 - 3. Can I get a visa or green card if I committed an aggravated felony?

 - 4. Can I become a U.S. citizen if I committed an aggravated felony?

 - 5. Can I get asylum if I committed an aggravated felony?

 - 6. Can I return to the U.S. if I am deported for an aggravated felony?

 - 7. What happens if I am arrested for an aggravated felony in Nevada?